BrenoAqua/Senren/docs/Preferences.md

 ### How it Works

 **1. Real-Time Preview**
-All adjustments made in the settings menu are applied instantly to the current card.
+All adjustments made in the Preferences menu are applied instantly to the current card.
 You can modify font sizes, colors, spacing, layout options, and more, and see the results immediately, just as you would in the editor.
+(The preview doesn't reflect 100% of the available options, some have limitations that cause them to update correctly only after you close the modal.)

 **2. Saving Your Changes**
 There are two kinds of changes:
 *   **Temporary:**
 Settings are stored locally during your session.
-They remain active as long as you continue reviewing
+They remain active as long as you continue reviewing.
 *   **Permanent:**
 To apply your changes permanently, click **"Save to Anki"**.
     *  This immediately writes the updated values to the card model.